WCSCourses/YDMP/Implement your podcast.md

 ## Marketing and media preparation
 A marketing strategy is outlined in the concept proposal.
 A more specific approach may be needed depending on availability of resources and time.
 Other items to prepare include
 •	Logo and podcast graphics
 •	A trailer
 •	Setting up social media pages and a website
-•	Coordinate release of episodes with social media uploads.
+•	Coordinate release of episodes with social media uploads

 ## Technical requirements and recording
 You may microphone which can be attached to your computer and run via recording software.
 However, if internet connectivity fluctuates or your computer does not have recording software, then using a phone to record your audio is a sure way of capturing all your inputs.
 The audio files can be sent to the editor after the recording session.
 Your Digital Mentor Podcast used Zoom to record the episodes.
 Although the podcast is published as audio only, having the recording session with video is recommended for more comfortable interaction among the guests and hosts.